SPFxHeroes/J.A.R.B.I.S.-Labs/Lab13/README.md

 1. Using your browser, right-click on the following image and select **Save image as...**; save the file as **hero.png** in the path you just copied.
    ![Save as hero.png](assets/hero.png)

-   > Your solution icon can be any `.png` image, but it must be 96 pixels wide by 96 pixels high.
+   > Your app icon can be any `.png` image, but it must be 96 pixels wide by 96 pixels high.

 1. Back in the **package-solution.json** file, add the following line of JSON below the `title` line: